AdolphusEnvy/Master-thesis-project/Master thesis timeline.md

 In the following days, I will look into this solution and have some try.

 ## Till Jan 14th, testing sagecal on spark
 Meet problem on starting `spark_hadoop` contrainer.
 I followed the  [instratction](https://github.com/nlesc-dirac/sagecal-spark-docker-swarm/blob/master/docs/INSTALL.md).
-And
+And the spark nodes failed to start.
+The original resaon is that spark_hadoop contrainer failed to start service.
+The error is shown below by
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcxNjcwMTE0MCwxNDMzMTUwMzAsLTYxMD
+eyJoaXN0b3J5IjpbMTM2NzEzMjU0OSwxNDMzMTUwMzAsLTYxMD
 g0MDc5MiwtMTIwMDIyMjA3MSwxMTk0NTgzMjM1LDY0NDg1ODY2
 OCwtMTM1OTY1MjMxNiwxMDQ4MTQ2MzQ4XX0=
 -->